-Other Issues to Consider When Evaluating Donors: Each facility should have written policies to further evaluate their cord blood donors.
-The evaluation should include factors such as risks of collection, and any other questions that might assist in selecting the appropriate donor and to ensure the safety of the donor and of the recipient if the cord blood is selected for transplantation.
-This evaluation can occur during the history and physical examination, on the day of collection or at other times according to facility policy.
+Other Issues to Consider When Evaluating Donors: Each facility should have written policies to further evaluate their cellular therapy donors and recipients.
+The evaluation should include factors such as risks of collection, and other non-communicable disease questions to assist in selecting the appropriate donor and to ensure the safety of the donor and recipient.
+This evaluation can occur during the history and physical examination and again on the day of collection or at other times according to facility policy.